ABOUT SHARON

 A MISCELLANY OF ASSORTED FACTS

-A miscellany of random facts?
-Once upon a time in the deserts of New Mexico (one of my favourite places on the planet), I learned to fly to overcome a fear of flying (and navigate a midlife crisis), and obtained my pilot’s license.
 I speak French and some Spanish, back in the day also learned German and Latin, and have a very small smattering of Scottish Gaelic and Irish (favouring the Donegal dialect) and an even tinier smattering of Welsh.
 I could sing you anything from a vast repertoire of the old Irish rebel songs on which I was raised.
-I adore the Pre-Raphaelites.
-I have a deep love of all things canine.
 I’m a national of both Britain and Ireland.
-My favourite fictional character is Terry Pratchett’s Granny Weatherwax, an old mountain witch in whose image I plan to model my old age.
-When in doubt, I ask myself, ‘What would Granny do?’

 JOIN MY PACK